NvdB31/fedex-assignment/README.md

 ## Unit Testing

-The project includes unit tests for some of the components and services.
-To run the unit tests, use the following command:
+The project includes unit tests for the `app-password-validator` component to ensure the validation criteria work correctly.
+To run the tests, use the following command:

 ```shell
 ng test